brainstormforce/wp-spectra/readme.txt

 <ul>
 	<li><strong>Web designers</strong> - Want to enhance your website-building process without getting stuck in coding?
 Spectra's got your back!
 With its advanced blocks, you can create stunning layouts and customize elements like a pro, all without writing a single line of code.</li>
 	<li><strong>Small business owners</strong> - Building a professional website for your business just got easier with Spectra.
-Choose from the pre-built Starter Templates and customize them to match your branding and content.
+Choose from the pre-built WordPress Templates and customize them to match your branding and content.
 Say goodbye to costly web development and hello to a beautiful online presence.</li>
 	<li><strong>Bloggers</strong> - Spice up your blog posts with Spectra's eye-catching elements.
 Add images, engaging call-to-actions, content timelines, and social sharing blocks to make your content pop.
 It's time to captivate your readers and take your blog to the next level.</li>
 	<li><strong>SEO Specialists</strong> - Spectra has schema markup blocks like FAQ, How-To, Review, and Table of Content to boost your website rankings and improve search engine representation.
 Plus, its lightweight and optimized code ensures your site performs at its best.
 Get ready to conquer the search results!</li>
 	<li><strong>eCommerce store owners</strong> - Spectra helps you create visually stunning product listings, showcase star ratings and reviews, and display pricing information that will make your customers click that "buy" button.
 Get ready to take your online store to new heights.</li>
 	<li><strong>Marketers</strong> - Spectra is your secret weapon for creating effective landing pages and promotional materials.
 Use attention-grabbing blocks like call-to-actions, marketing buttons, and testimonials to drive conversions and engage your target audience.
 Your campaigns just got a whole lot better.</li>
 	<li><strong>Freelancers</strong> - We've got something special for you!
 Streamline your workflow and save time with Spectra.
-Quickly build websites for your clients using the pre-built Starter Templates and customize them to meet their requirements.
+Quickly build websites for your clients using the pre-built website templates and customize them to meet their requirements.
 It's the ultimate toolkit for freelancers.</li>
 	<li><strong>Podcasters and YouTubers</strong> - With Spectra, you can enhance your website or blog with ease.
 Add a podcast player, embed videos, showcase a content timeline, and create engaging content using the various blocks offered.
 Let your creativity flow and captivate your audience.</li>
 	<li><strong>Non-profit organizations</strong> - Create visually appealing websites to showcase your cause, share inspiring success stories, and collect donations.
 Spectra's image blocks, forms, testimonials, and social sharing options will help you engage your audience and promote your mission effectively.</li>
 	<li><strong>Restaurant owners</strong> - Spectra's ready-to-use Starter Templates cater specifically to restaurants.
 Show off your menus, feature customer testimonials, and even integrate a reservation form using the forms block.
 It's the secret ingredient to a mouth-watering online presence.</li>
-	<li><strong>Beginner WordPress users</strong> - Spectra's user-friendly interface, pre-designed Starter Templates, and comprehensive tutorials make website creation a breeze.
+	<li><strong>Beginner WordPress users</strong> - Spectra's user-friendly interface, pre-designed WordPress Templates, and comprehensive tutorials make website creation a breeze.
 No coding skills are needed!
 You can create professional-looking websites and amaze everyone with your online presence.</li>
 </ul>

+Anyone thinking of moving away from traditional page builders like Elementor and Divi Builder in favor of WordPress Block Editor (also known as Gutenberg) for a better page-building experience without the need for traditional page builders like Elementor and Divi.

 <strong>SOME OF THE WORDPRESS THEMES & PLUGINS SPECTRA SUPPORTS 🔗</strong>